 Remember when I made these oh so cozy crochet boot slippers?
 Me too, they were going to keep my feet warm all winter long.
 And then Jason saw them.
 And he wriggled his feet into the slippers, wondering why they were so small.
 I do believe he actually said, “They’re super warm but they’re too small.”
 I stared at him, debating whether to tell him they were meant for my feet or letting him keep them.
 The look on his face, so full of joy and contentment, told me I’d have to pry the slippers off his cold, dead feet first.
 So I shrugged and he kept the slippers.
 Two years later there are holes in the heels, which would have been the ankles for me.
 Jason showed me the state of “his” slippers and that maybe it was time for a new pair so naturally I agreed but they had to be “special” and the first thing we came up with were bear slippers!

-For this pair of slippers I decided to experiment with Plasti Dip, which I will blog about in a future post.
+For this pair of bear slippers I decided to experiment with Plasti Dip for the paws, which I will blog about in a future post.

 Crochet Bear Slippers